-Costa Rica Investment Visa: How to Secure Residency Through Real Estate in 2026
+Costa Rica Investment Visa: Residency Guide 2026

-To qualify, foreigners must invest at least USD 150,000 in real estate, a business, or approved investments; forestry may qualify at USD 100,000.
+• To qualify, foreigners must invest at least USD 150,000 in real estate, a business, or approved investments; forestry may qualify at USD 100,000.

-Successful applicants receive temporary residency for two years, renewable if they maintain the investment.
+• Successful applicants receive temporary residency for two years, renewable if they maintain the investment.

-After three years of continuous residency, applicants can apply for permanent residency; after seven years, they may apply for costa rican citizenship.
+• After three years of continuous residency, applicants can apply for permanent residency; after seven years, they may apply for costa rican citizenship.

-Most complete files take about 6–12 months; Gold Coast property in Tamarindo, Flamingo, Potrero, or nearby areas commonly qualifies if properly registered.
+• Most complete files take about 6–12 months; Gold Coast property in Tamarindo, Flamingo, Potrero, or nearby areas commonly qualifies if properly registered.

 Overview of Costa Rica’s Residency by Investment Program